How Does "Point

 A: Credit card terminals run signature based transactions for exact dollar amounts, but cost merchants a processing fee of around 3% of each sale amount (or more).
 This costs merchants thousands of dollars each year which greatly reduces the profits that their business makes each month.
 The larger the business is, the greater the cost is for processing.

-Point of Banking terminals run PIN based transactions (cardholder must use their PIN number) for dollar amounts in increments of $10 (example: $10, $20, $30, etc) up to a $300 maximum.
-The merchant can choose to have a lower maximum amount if this is too high for them.
+Point of Banking terminals run PIN based transactions (cardholder must use their PIN number) for dollar amounts in increments of either 5 or 10 (example: $5, $20, $35, $55, $120 etc) up to a maximum that can be as high as $3000 (default max is $500, if a high max is desired, please request this at sign-up).
+The merchant can choose to have a lower maximum amount based on their needs.

 The merchant runs transactions just above the dollar amount of the customer's purchase and simply makes change.
 The merchant can also run higher amounts if they want to provide the customer with the convenience of getting cash back with their purchase, an option many customers would appreciate.